MDJ-Mikkel-Djurhuus/blog-entry/README.md

 chmod 600 ~/.ssh/authorized_keys
 ```
 Now we have a public key installed, which means we now can SSH into our production server, from our jenkins server.

+# What now?
+This blog is just a brief look into how easy it is to get a CD workflow up and running.

+We only mentions the CD part of jenkins, but you could easily extend its use to also manage CI.
+Letting jenkins handle merging of  branches and running tests.

+Besides Jenkins there are many other tools which can help you automate your development workflow.

 # References
 https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/lecture_notes/05-Continuous%20Integration%20and%20Delivery.ipynb